clmun/Shadow/README.md

 ## Inspiration
-This integration was inspired from OpenHAB community and adapted for Home Assistant.
+This integration was inspired by the OpenHAB community and adapted for Home Assistant.

 When I started with home automation, 10 years ago, I've started with OpenHAB and found this script and this idea fascinating.